valn3y/Springboot-TCP-UDP/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.sidi.zitter-mao' is invalid and this project uses 'com.sidi.zitter_mao' instead.
+* The original package name 'com.network.example' is invalid and this project uses 'com.network_example' instead.

 # Getting Started